M66B/FairEmail/FAQ.md

 The low priority status bar notification shows the number of pending operations, which can be:

-* Mark message as seen/unseen in remote folder
+* SEEN: mark message as seen/unseen in remote folder
-* Add message to remote folder
+* ADD: add message to remote folder
-* Move message to another remote folder
+* MOVE: move message to another remote folder
-* Delete message from remote folder
+* DELETE: delete message from remote folder
-* Send message
+* SEND: send message
-* Download attachment
+* ATTACHMENT download attachment

 <a name="FAQ4"></a>
 **(4) What is a valid security certificate?**